Limited scholarship funds are available for nonadmitted students at Harvard Extension School.

 Lowell Scholarships cannot be used for internships, independent studies, practicums, master’s theses, or capstone projects, nor can they be combined with any other scholarships.
 For more information, call (617) 495-4293.

-The Lowell Student Scholarship may not be used for graduate level courses, or those in the subject of management (MGMT).
+The Lowell Student Scholarship may not be used for January or summer term courses, graduate-level courses, or Management courses.

 A limited number of scholarships are available for Cambridge Rindge and Latin students, Cambridge city employees, and Allston-Brighton residents.
 Scholarships cannot be used for January session courses.